harshcrop/Cyboinsect-Keycloak-theme/README.md

 ```
 2. Choose the *Cyboinsect*
 theme as [illustrated](./screen-captures/login.png).
 Click *Save*.
-3. Login to a page in the *Alfresco* realm that requires authentication (e.g. http://localhost/auth/realms/cyboinsect/account) and
+3. Login to a page in the *Cyboinsect* realm that requires authentication (e.g. http://localhost/auth/realms/cyboinsect/account) and
 you should see a form like this.

 ![](screen-captures/login.png)